-The Constitutional Council controls the regularity of these operations, decides on the complaints [réclamations], [and] proclaims the results of the ballot.

-When the President of the Republic is prevented in [a] temporary fashion from fulfilling his functions, his interim is assured by the Prime Minister.

-In case of vacancy of the Presidency of the Republic, for any cause that may be, or of definitive incapacity determined by the Constitutional Council, referred to [the matter] by the Prime Minister or by the President of the National Assembly, the interim is assured by the President of the Supreme Court, who may not be a candidate for the Presidency during the interim.

-During this interim, the Government may not be dissolved or adjusted [remanié].
+Constitutional court powers The Constitutional Council controls the regularity of these operations, decides on the complaints, and proclaims the results of the ballot. • Head of government powers Article 28 When the President of the Republic is prevented in a temporary fashion from fulfilling his functions, his interim is assured by the Prime Minister. • Head of state replacement Article 29 In case of vacancy of the Presidency of the Republic, for any cause that may be, or of definitive incapacity determined by the Constitutional Council, referred to the matter by the Prime Minister or by the President of the National Assembly, the interim is assured by the President of the Supreme Court, who may not be a candidate for the Presidency during the interim.
+During this interim, the Government may not be dissolved or adjusted.
 Equally, it may not proceed to any modification or dissolution of the republican institutions.

-The election of the new President takes place thirty days at least and forty-five days at most after [the] official determination [constatation] of the vacancy or the definitive character of the incapacity.

-The President of the Republic determines and conducts the policy of the Nation.
-He exercises [dispose] regulatory power.

-The President of the Republic can address messages to the Nation.

-The President of the Republic is the supreme head of the armies.
-He appoints the titular [officers] of the grand commands and the heads of the corps.

-He confers the decorations of the Republic.

-He exercises the right of pardon.

-The President of the Republic can, after consultation of the President of the National Assembly and of the President of the Constitutional Council, submit any Bill of law to referendum.
+The election of the new President takes place thirty days at least and forty-five days at most after the official determination of the vacancy or the definitive character of the incapacity. • Head of state powers Article 30 The President of the Republic determines and conducts the policy of the Nation.
+He exercises regulatory power.
+Article 31 The President of the Republic can address messages to the Nation.
+Article 32 Designation of commander in chief Selection of active-duty commanders The President of the Republic is the supreme head of the armies.
+He appoints the titular officers of the grand commands and the heads of the corps.
+He confers the decorations of the Republic. • Power to pardon He exercises the right of pardon. • Referenda Article 33 The President of the Republic can, after consultation of the President of the National referendum.